Elegant Poppy Seed Bread Rolls (Bread Machine Dough)

 Instructions

-• During the first minute, the lid and check to ensure the paddle(s) are installed correctly and the dough is clumping.
+• First Peek (1 Minute In): Lift the lid to ensure the paddle(s) are moving and the dough is starting to clump.

 Shaping the dough: